mdudek2/ITMO-453-lab2/README.md

 ## Requirements:

-1. A linux host system
+1. A linux host system capable of running three virtual machines at once
 2. Hardware that supports virtualization
 3. Oracle Virtualbox
 4. Ansible